GavinMendelGleason/data_mesh/Mesh.md

 Data is *nothing* like this at all.
 Instead, data is a *product*.
-It is closer to a BMW or an iphone than it is to oil or gold although this also stretches the analogy.
+It is closer to a BMW or an iphone than it is to oil or gold although this too stretches the analogy.

 What do we mean that data is a product?
-It means that we have to carefully assemble our data for the *consumer* to ensure a successful user-experience.
-It is a complex assemblage that might require joining many disparate parts and refining mountains of input data to create something which exposes the insights which can be operationalised successfully by your organisation.
+It means that we have to carefully assemble our data for the *data consumer* to ensure a successful user-experience.
+It is a complex assemblage that might require joining many disparate parts and refining mountains of input data to create something small which exposes the insights which can be operationalised successfully by your organisation.

+And when this product is complete, it needs to be advertised to the people who need it to solve their problem.
+It needs to come with the support necessary (both static documentation and human availability) for them to use the product effectively for their needs.

+Who are the consumers of the data product?

+The *data consumer* themselves might also be involved in the production of another data product.
+And so our data product becomes an input commodity in a potentially complex supply chain inside (or even outside) of our organisation.

+This means that we will refine the product to meet customer needs as these needs are voiced.
+We must have *empathy* for the consumers of our data product.

 ## The Domain Team